PelionIoT/mbed-cloud-sdk-java/backends/iam/docs/AggregatorAccountAdminApi.md

 AggregatorAccountAdminApi apiInstance = new AggregatorAccountAdminApi();
 String statusEq = "statusEq_example"; // String | An optional filter for account status, ENROLLING, ACTIVE, RESTRICTED or SUSPENDED.
+String statusIn = "statusIn_example"; // String | An optional filter for getting accounts with a specified set of statuses.
+String statusNin = "statusNin_example"; // String | An optional filter for excluding accounts with a specified set of statuses.
 String tierEq = "tierEq_example"; // String | An optional filter for tier level, must be 0, 1, 2, 98, 99 or omitted.
 String parentEq = "parentEq_example"; // String | An optional filter for parent account ID.
 String endMarketEq = "endMarketEq_example"; // String | An optional filter for account end market.